Media bias in the United States: CIA influence

-Control
+Concentration

 Five corporate conglomerates (Comcast, Disney, Fox Corporation, Paramount Global and Warner Bros.
 Discovery) own the majority of mass media outlets in the United States.
-Such a uniformity of ownership means that stories which are critical of these corporations may often be underplayed in the media.
+Eric Alterman argued in 2004 that a uniformity of ownership means that stories which are critical of these corporations may often be underplayed in the media.
 The Telecommunications Act of 1996 enabled this handful of corporations to expand their power, and according to Howard Zinn, such mergers "enabled tighter control of information."
 Chris Hedges argues that corporate media control "of nearly everything we read, watch or hear" is an aspect of what political philosopher Sheldon Wolin calls inverted totalitarianism.

-"The guard dog metaphor suggests that media perform as a sentry not for the community as a whole, but for groups having sufficient power and influence to create and control their own security systems."
+The guard dog metaphor suggests that "media perform as a sentry not for the community as a whole, but for groups having sufficient power and influence to create and control their own security systems".
 The Guard Dog Theory states that, "the view of media as part of a power oligarchy".
+According to sociologist David Nibert of Wittenberg University, the development of mass media in the 20th century allowed powerful corporations, with the support of politicians and government, to control public consciousness and disparage any challenge to the status quo, and to further the accumulation of profit.
+It also functioned to transform individuals in the society from citizens to consumers by emphasizing the "freedom" (not from hunger, homelessness, exploitation, etc.) to be able to "choose" what products to purchase from capitalist enterprises.